-The main characteristics of Composer A4
+The Main Features of the Composer A4 3D Printer

 The machine is equipped with a 3.5″ touch screen, a heated glass build plate capable of reaching 60°C and two extruders that can reach up to 270°C, making it compatible with a wide variety of thermoplastics.
 It integrates Anisoprint’s proprietary slicer, Aura, which makes co-extrusion, i.e. 3D composite printing, possible.
 It remains compatible with Cura and Slic3r slicers but simply for the simple extrusion process – therefore without fibers.
 Aura will allow the user to have full control over the positioning of the fibers.